 The NuvaRing is a HIGHLY effective method of birth control.
-As you'll see here, the NuvaRing has only a 2% failure rate with typical use.
-This is quite a bit lower than the birth control pill (8%) and the male condom (15%).
+As you'll see here, the NuvaRing has only a 8% failure rate with typical use (and less than 2% with perfect use).
+This is lower than the birth control pill (9%) and the external condom (15%).

 The one thing to keep in mind is that the NuvaRing does not protect against sexually transmitted infections.
 Unless and until you and your partner have both been tested, twice (six months apart) and are completely monogomous, condoms are still your best bet.

 The only time I would advise anyone to take a pregnancy test is if they have had a significant risk (unprotected sex) or are late for a period.
 If you're using the NuvaRing correctly, this is not a signifcant risk, by any means!

 If you remove your NuvaRing for your withdrawal bleed week (like a period, but caused by the withdrawal of hormones) and you don't get it, I would suggest you take a pregnancy test before you put the new ring in.
 If you get a negative, you can go ahead and insert the new ring.